zippoobbiz/zippoobbiz.github.io/source/_posts/GCP-Fundamentals.md

 Amazon Glacier may take hours

-### Google Computer Engine
+### Google Computer Engine (GCE)
-N1-standard-4
+* N1-standard-4
-if only 60% of usage, get 15% discount preemptible VM 80% discount (Not sure) others can take it away anytime It's useful when you just want to run an ad hoc function that is not incorporated in to other GCP Paas products.
+* if only 60% of usage, get 15% discount
+* preemptible VM 80% discount (Not sure) others can take it away anytime
+* It's useful when you just want to run an ad hoc function that is not incorporated in to other GCP Paas products.
-An instance can have only one service account.
+* An instance can have only one service account.

 ### Cloud SQL
-Single machine
+* Single machine
-Handle **gigabytes** of data
+* Handle **gigabytes** of data
-Relational database, support update and deletes individual fields Flexible pricing, passivate it when not running, good for testing Managed backups by google connect from anywhere automatic replication fast connection from GCE & GAE etc.
+* Relational database, support update and deletes individual fields
+* Flexible pricing, passivate it when not running, good for testing
+* Managed backups by google
+* connect from anywhere
+* automatic replication
+* fast connection from GCE & GAE etc.
-Google security
+* Google security

 ### {% post_link Cloud-Dataproc Dataproc %}
-Cluster contains master(s), workers
+* Cluster contains master(s), workers
-Resizable
+* Resizable
+* Think the cluster as a job specific resources.
+* Google managed hadoop Pig, Hive, Spark programs
+* Hadoop ecosystem
+* Spark - interactive SQL
+* pig - ETL script
+* Hive - do queries
+* Presto???

-##### storage
+###### storage
 * Can use HDFS on clusters node.
 * Can store data on GCS and use preemptible(probably 10 standard, 30 preemptible) to run your job.(You don’t want to store it on node, because you don’t want to pay the compute when you only need storage) separate the compute and storage.
 Store it in the save place as the cluster.

-Think the cluster as a job specific resources.
-Google managed hadoop Pig, Hive, Spark programs
-Hadoop ecosystem
-Spark - interactive SQL
-pig - ETL script
-Hive - do queries
-Presto???

 ### Datastore
-Terabytes
+* Handle terabytes of data
-HashMap K V pare
+* HashMap K V pare
-Search by *key or property*
+* Search by *key or property*
-*Transactional*
+* Transactional
-what's kind in datastore???
+* what is "kind" in datastore???
-Support CRUD operation
+* Support CRUD operation
-hierarchical data
+* hierarchical data

-Highly scalable and managed NoSQL database.
+* Highly scalable and managed NoSQL database.
 Highly Durable and Available.
 Supports ACID transactions (which is typical for most SQL data warehouse solutions), SQL-like queries.
-Cloud datastore are mainly used for User profiles, such as social network profiles and game statuses.
+* Cloud datastore are mainly used for User profiles, such as social network profiles and game statuses.
-Highly Scalable, automatic sharing and replication (Highly Available) Supports ACID Transactions (consistent and durable) SQL like queries
+* Highly Scalable, automatic sharing and replication (Highly Available)
+* Supports ACID Transactions (consistent and durable)
+* SQL like queries
-Can Update Attributes (or add Attributes which is like the columns and rows)
+* Can Update Attributes (or add Attributes which is like the columns and rows)

 ### {% post_link BigTable BigTable %}
-Petabytes
+* Petabytes
-Support append only operation
+* Support append only operation
-No transactional support
+* No transactional support
-Always right a new row, append to the table, read the latest data from the table backward, so always get the newest version of the object
+* Always right a new row, append to the table, read the latest data from the table backward, so always get the newest version of the object
-High throughput
+* High throughput
-No-ops
+* No-ops
+* IoT
-flattened data
+* flattened data
-Search only based on the rowkey, important to design the good key to find the key quickly, avoid hotspot, want it to be distributed.
+* Search only based on the rowkey, important to design the good key
+* to find the key quickly, avoid hotspot, want it to be distributed.
-Make the table tall and narrow. column family, group related columns? but why?????
+* Make the table tall and narrow.
+* column family, group related columns? but why?????

 ### {% post_link BigQuery BigQuery %}
-standard SQL 2011 / lagecy SQL
+* standard SQL 2011 / lagecy SQL
-user defined function in JS
+* user defined function in JS
-Query CSV, JSON, Avro files on GCS or Google sheets without ingestion, called federated data You can join data between google sheet and big query, can you join other type of data from GCS？ Loading data from GCS, can you load from Datastore?
+* Query CSV, JSON, Avro files on GCS or Google sheets without ingestion, called federated data
+* You can join data between google sheet and big query, can you join other type of data from GCS？
+* Loading data from GCS, can you load from Datastore?
-Can stream data in using dataflow as well.
+* Can stream data in using dataflow as well.

 ### Datalab
 python numpy panda
 Can use Python SQL JS to process data

 ### DataStudio
-data sources
-* BigQuery
-* MySQL
-* CloudSQL
-* Google Sheet
-* Google analytics
+* data sources: BigQuery, MySQL, CloudSQL, Google Sheet, Google analytics

-need the right permission
+* need the right permission
-live update
+* live update
-datastudio is stored on google drive dimension X metrics  Y
+* Datastudio is stored on google drive
+* dimension X
+* metrics  Y

 ### ML
-gradient descent - walk down an error surface - doesn’t guaranteed to converge learning rate - hyper parameter epoch - a traversal through the entire training dataset Weights - parameters we optimize
+* gradient descent - walk down an error surface - doesn’t guaranteed to converge
+* learning rate - hyper parameter
+* epoch - a traversal through the entire training dataset
+* Weights - parameters we optimize
-Batch size - the amount of data we compute error on Evaluation - is the model good enough?
-Has to be done on full dataset Training - gradient descent + evaluation
+* Batch size - the amount of data we compute error on
+* Evaluation - is the model good enough?
+Has to be done on full dataset
+* Training - gradient descent + evaluation

-Neurons - one unit of combining inputs
+* Neurons - one unit of combining inputs
-Hidden layer - set of neutrons that operate on the same set of inputs Inputs - What you feed into a neuron
+* Hidden layer - set of neutrons that operate on the same set of inputs
+* Inputs - What you feed into a neuron
-Features -  transformation of inputs, such as x^2 Feature Engineering - coming up with what transformations to include Softmax - normalize all input probabilities
+* Features -  transformation of inputs, such as x^2
+* Feature Engineering - coming up with what transformations to include
+* Softmax - normalize all input probabilities

-Anything in ML model must be numeric
+* Anything in ML model must be numeric

 ### TensorFlow
-Python -> c++
+* Python -> c++

 ### StackDriver functions
 * Debugger - allows you to inspect the state of a running application in real time without stopping or slowing it down.
 You can use it to see your code behavior in production.